 John Chavis (1763-1838) is often credited as being the first black man to become an ordained minister of the Presbyterian Church and credited for being the first black man to attend a university or college in the United States.
 After completing his missionary work among enslaved people, John Chavis opened a school in antebellum Raleigh, North Carolina where he taught both white and free black pupils.
 These are just some of the fascinating details about the life of John Chavis, a man whose name and legacy continues to inspire people today.

 The purpose of this blog post is not to retell the biography of John Chavis, but rather is about correctly locating John Chavis in the historical archives.
 Having a name like “John Chavis” in antebellum Virginia and North Carolina is akin to having a name like “John Smith”.
 That is, there were many John Chavises who were contemporary to John Chavis (1763-1838).
 As a result, the records for these other men who happened to share the same name, have been confused and incorrectly attributed to John Chavis (1763-1838).
 In 2001, scholar Dr. Helen Chavis Othow published a biography titled: “John Chavis: African American Patriot, Preacher, Teacher, and Mentor.”
-In her book, Dr. Othow wonderfully recounts the life of John Chavis, however some key biographical details are not correct.
+In her book, Dr. Othow wonderfully recounts the life of John Chavis, however some very key biographical details are not correct.
 Dr. Othow wrote her book before Paul Heinegg published his seminal genealogical research: “Free African-Americans of Virginia, North Carolina, South Carolina, Maryland, and Delaware”.
 In his book (which he continues to update and correct online with the new research), Heinegg has an entire section dedicated to the Chavis family, including John Chavis (1763-1838).
 (John Chavis 1763-1838, is number 40 in the Chavis family sketch that can be accessed here).
-Heinegg does correct most of the outdated information in Dr. Othow’s book, but there are still some minor inaccuracies in Heinegg’s summary of John Chavis (1763-1838).
+I can only imagine that if Dr. Othow had access to Heinegg’s genealogical research before she published her book, her conclusions would be different.
+Heinegg does correct most of the outdated information in Dr. Othow’s book.
+For example, Paul Heinegg correctly identifies Rev. John Chavis’ parents as Jacob Chavis and Elizabeth Evans of Mecklenburg Co, VA.
+I cannot say if Heinegg was the first person who corrected John Chavis’ parentage but his book was the first one I read which did just that.
+(So please do not credit me for correcting John Chavis’ parentage.
+Heinegg did that).
+But I still found some minor inaccuracies in Heinegg’s summary of John Chavis (1763-1838).
 This is why as more records and research becomes widely available, it is crucial to revisit and update older work.

 John Chavis (1763-1838) Timeline